driessene/acoustic_camera/readme.md

 - destinations - multiprocessing.queue: The destinations of the bus.

 ### Concatinator
-Concatinators concatenate several signal matrixes.
-For example, if there are several recorders to be merged into one recorder, a concatinatinator will concatenate the signal matrixes together.
+Concatinators concatenate several signal matrices.
+For example, if there are several recorders to be merged into one recorder, a concatenator will concatenate the signal matrices together.
 Same properties and methods as bus.

+#### Properties
+- axis - int: The axis which to concatenate over.
+Default is 1.

+### ChannelPicker
+When given a matrix, return a column of the matrix.
+Useful for example when you would like to play back a single channel of a signal matrix.

+#### Properties
+- channel - int: The index of the channel to grab

+### Accumulator
+Waits and merges several messages together.
+For example, wait until ten messages are received, put them together, and continue.
+Useful for saving data to CSV files for example.

+#### Properties
+- num_messages - int: The number of messages to merge
+- concatenate - int: If given, rather than returning a list of messages, return a numpy array of several payloads (which must be numpy arrays if ture) concatenated together.
+Give the axis to concatenate to (typically either 0 or 1)

 # DSP
 Hold sources, processes, and sinks for audio processing.